Skip to main content

 Timing note: Geotechnical firms are heavily booked across the fire rebuild zone.
 Engage a geotechnical engineer early — ideally in parallel with your architectural planning — rather than waiting until plans are complete.
 Delays in soils work frequently push permit submission timelines by months.

-Phase 4 — Design, Plans, and Contractor Selection
+What Happens During Phase 4 — Design, Plans, and Contractor Selection?

 With lot clearance confirmed and geotechnical work underway, the next major phase involves your design team and contractor.
 These two decisions — your architect and your general contractor — are the most consequential choices you will make in the entire rebuild process.